-Trail bridges in Nepal are one of most successful projects.
-Trail Bridge Support Unit (TBSU), a SDC project implemented by the Nepal government with Helvetas technical support, advises recenlty enforced local governments on technical issues.
+Trail bridges in Nepal are a highly successful, long-standing Swiss development intervention.
+The Trail Bridge Support Unit (TBSU), an SDC project implemented by the Nepal government with Helvetas technical support, advises recenlty enforced local governments on technical issues.
 Bridge construction is now fully integrated into local governments' (rural or urban municipalities) budgeting and planning processes.
-The formation of local, socially inclusive bridge user groups, introduced by Helvetas, has become a standard national procedure for most bridges.
+The formation of local, socially inclusive bridge user groups, introduced through TBSU, has become a standard national procedure for most bridges.
 Helvetas has therefore successfully completed the SDC project in 2023.